litebird/litebird_sim/docs/source/data_layout.rst

 .. toggle-header::
  :header: Some operations prefer to store an entire row

-   For example, 4:math:`pi` beam comvolution has a memory overhead of the order of the GB for each beam, which is in principle different for each detector.
+   For example, :math:`4\pi` beam convolution has a memory overhead of the order of the GB for each beam, which is in principle different for each detector.
    For this operation is therefore more convenient to hold a detector for the entire length of the mission.